Best Dash Cams for Your Car in 2025

 The Rexing V1P’s supercapacitor makes it far more temperature tolerant than lithium battery-powered or hardwired dash cams.
 That’s one of the main reasons we love it so much.
 It’s rated for a jaw-dropping −20°F to 176°F. To put this into perspective, parking your car in the sun on a 100°F day for just one hour causes the dashboard to reach 157°F.1

-It’s not always practical to park in a garage or in the shade to keep the internal temp down.
-It’s also pointless to remove the camera when the car is parked because you want the camera to record an accident when you’re not around.
+It’s not always practical to park in a garage or the shade to keep the internal temperature down.
+It’s also pointless to remove the camera when the car is parked, because you want the camera to record an accident when you’re not around.

 Let’s just put it this way: temperature tolerance is important in dash cams, but it’s not as common as you might think.